jerrycyip/emaily/README.md

 - Handling Payments with Stripe API
 - Creating and Sending emails from a backend server
 - Handling Webhook Data
-- Integrating the front end React client
+- Development and integration of front end React clients

 ## Results - Publicly hosted Site
 The Emaily web app is publicly hosted [here](https://calm-fjord-85714.herokuapp.com/).